 - In vitro transcription

-The Core maintains an extensive stock of plasmids that provide components for building constructs envisioned by the investigator and provides consultative services to devise an efficient plan for their realization.
+The Core maintains an extensive stock of plasmids that provide components for building constructs envisioned by the investigator and provides consultative services to devise an effective plan for their realization.
 We can also provide monoclonal antibodies directed against the HA, myc, and FLAG tags.

-The Core also provides training opportunities in the technologies described above, either as a for-credit, one semester class or on a project-related, fee-based basis.
+The Core also provides training opportunities in the technologies described above, either as a for-credit, one-semester class or on a project-related, fee-based basis.

 Current charges for the services provided by the Core are summarized below.
 Projects requiring the purchase of specialized reagents not currently available in the Core may incur additional material fees.
 UK faculty and staff are supplemented to the extent of 50% by the COBRE P30 grant.
 Users outside UK will pay the listed fee.

 The Genetic Technologies and Protein cores are now offering a service called SnapGene.
-SnapGene is a program which allows researchers to to plan, visualize, and document their molecular biology procedures.
+SnapGene is a program which allows researchers to plan, visualize, and document their molecular biology procedures.
 To learn more about the program, go to:

 Important: This service is only available to University of Kentucky researchers.

 For access to SnapGene, please contact Dr. Michael Mendenhall.